 From 2010 to 2011 Kahn served on President Obama's Council of Economic Advisers as the senior economist for labor and education policy.
 She has also been a visiting fellow at Brookings Institution and is currently a Faculty Research Fellow at NBER and an IZA Research Fellow.
 She holds an A.B. in economics from the University of Chicago (2003) and an M.A. and a Ph.D. in economics from Harvard University (2008).

-This year Professor Kahn will teach The Employee and Strategic Management and the Internal Organization of the Firm.
+This year Professor Kahn is a visiting research scholar at Princeton University.
+Next year, she will teach Freakonomics, The Employee, and Strategic Management and the Internal Organization of the Firm.

 NBER Faculty Research Fellow Profile Page

 IZA Research Fellow Profile Page

 Prize for best paper in Labour Economics 2010/11

 What has happened to the labor market in the Great Reccession?
 Yale Insights